-A significant aspect of scholarship on Anand centers on his humanism and liberalism, frequently linked to his connections with Western intellectuals like E.M.
-Forster.
-Critics such as C.D.
-Narasimhaiah have highlighted Anand's ethical motivation and moral indignation toward injustice, viewing Coolie as a manifestation of universal empathy rather than a class analysis.
-This approach appropriately highlights Anand's sympathetic realism; however, it often diminishes the structural critique inherent in the story.
-Anand was actively involved in socialist politics while in England, aligning himself with the Progressive Writers' Movement and drawing inspiration from Soviet and Marxist literary traditions.
-His portrayal of working-class anguish is not solely emotional but also political-a call to awareness and defiance.
-Recent academic discourse has begun to reexamine Coolie through more analytical frameworks.
+Recent academic discourse has started to reexamine Coolie through more analytical frameworks.
 In Literary Radicalism in India, Priyamvada Gopal positions Anand within a lineage of anti-colonial Marxist authors who employed fiction as a means of ideological confrontation.
-Gopal contends that Anand's oeuvre should be examined in the context of the labor conditions under colonialism, asserting that Coolie presents a sharp critique of imperial capitalism and indigenous complicity (Gopal 72-75).
-Raza Rumi asserts that the novel is a "proto-socialist" work that exposes the economic underpinnings of empire through the experiences of its most marginalized individuals (Rumi 88).
-These recent readings offer a significant shift from previous romanticized interpretations and facilitate a more thorough analysis of Coolie as a Marxist text.
+Gopal contends that Anand's oeuvre should be examined in the context of the labor circumstances under colonialism, asserting that Coolie presents a sharp critique of imperial capitalism and indigenous culpability (Gopal 72-75).
+Raza Rumi asserts that the novel is a "proto-socialist" work that exposes the economic underpinnings of empire via the experiences of its most marginalized individuals (Rumi 88).
+The recent readings offer a significant shift from previous romanticized interpretations and facilitate a more thorough analysis of Coolie as a Marxist tale.

-A significant aspect that emerges in modern criticism is the interaction of class with caste, gender, and geography.
+A significant aspect that arises in modern criticism is the interaction of class with caste, gender, and geography.
 While Coolie predominantly emphasizes class exploitation, it also alludes to the intricate strata that influence Munoo's existence.
 The apathy of upper-caste landowners, the collusion of Indian manufacturing proprietors, and the gendered domains of domestic labor collectively indicate a complex matrix of subjugation.
-Frantz Fanon's theory of colonial subjectivity elucidates how Munoo internalizes feelings of inferiority, reflecting the psychological ramifications of colonization.
-Fanon's insights, when combined with Marxist theory, provide a comprehensive explanation of the interplay between economic and intellectual oppression in colonial cultures.
+Frantz Fanon's theory of colonial subjectivity elucidates how Munoo internalizes emotions of inferiority, reflecting the psychological ramifications of colonization.
+Fanon's findings, when combined with Marxist theory, provide a comprehensive explanation of the interplay between economic and intellectual oppression in colonial cultures.